Clint171/Todo-js/README.md

 #### Logging in

-To log in , send a `POST` request to `login` with the following body :
+To log in , send a `POST` request to `/login` with the following body :
 * `email` - The default email of the account
 * `password` - The account password